Dare Not Walk Alone: Background

 Dare Not Walk Alone was conceived in 2003 by artist Jeremy Dean, who was then living and working in the Florida tourist town of St. Augustine, "America's oldest city."

 When Dean volunteered to help restore the stained glass windows in an historically black church he learned of the events of 1964, the protests, the beatings, and the brilliant campaign of civil disobedience that led to the passage of the first civil rights act.

 While Dean felt honored working to preserve a place where Dr. King had once stood side-by-side with Jackie Robinson to rally supporters, he was stunned that he had never heard of these events before, so he set about researching them.
 He uncovered archive footage that had never been aired.
 He sat down with the people who were there, who put their lives on the line in the fight for equality and freedom from segregation.

-Waiting tables to finance the project, Dean created the first cut of the film in 2005 and in 2006 the first public screening of Dare Not Walk Alone took place at the historically black Ritz Theatre (Jacksonville), Florida in an event attended by Florida State Senator Anthony C. Hill.
+Waiting tables to finance the project, Dean created the first cut of the film in 2005 and in 2006 the first public screening of Dare Not Walk Alone took place at the historically black Ritz Theatre (Jacksonville), Florida in an event attended by Florida State Senator Tony Hill.
 Within days, Senator Hill had organized a summit of civic leaders to address housing conditions in St. Augustine's African American community.
 He later introduced legislation to expunge the criminal records of all persons arrested for peacefully protesting segregation in Florida.